twitter/communitynotes/content/_index.md

 **Only notes that people find helpful appear on a Tweet**

-Birdwatch doesn't work by majority rules.
-To identify notes that are helpful to a wide range of people, Birdwatch ratings requires agreement between contributors who have sometimes disagreed in their past ratings.
+Communtity Notes doesn't work by majority rules.
+To identify notes that are helpful to a wide range of people, notes require agreement between contributors who have sometimes disagreed in their past ratings.
 This helps prevent one-sided ratings.
-Learn more about how Birdwatch [identifies helpful notes](./diversity/).
+Learn more about how the program [identifies helpful notes](./diversity/).

 </div>
 </div>